-The positions 5 and 10 contain the value 3, which means that the pattern ATT occurs in the corresponding positions in the string HATTIVATTI.
+The positions 5 and 10 contain the value 3, which means that the pattern ATT occurs in the corresponding positions of HATTIVATTI.

 The time complexity of the resulting algorithm is linear, because it suffices to construct the Z-array and go through its values.